keu/docs/cloud/deploy-code.md

 1. Tasks that are `running` will continue to execute on existing Celery workers and will not be interrupted unless the task does not complete within 24 hours of the code deploy.
 2. One or more new worker(s) will spin up alongside your existing workers and immediately start executing scheduled tasks based on your latest code.

+    These new workers will execute downstream tasks of DAG runs that started before your code deploy.
+For example, if you deploy to Astronomer when `Task A` of your DAG is running, `Task A` will continue to run on an old Celery worker.
+If `Task B` and `Task C` are downstream of `Task A`, they will both be scheduled on new Celery workers running your latest code.

-    These new workers can execute downstream tasks of DAG runs that started before the code deploy occurred, meaning that DAG runs can occasionally fail due to downstream tasks running code from a different source than their upstream tasks.
-To limit these failures, we recommend implementing at least two retries at the DAG level as described in the [DAG Best Practices Airflow Guide](https://www.astronomer.io/guides/dag-best-practices).
+    This means that DAG runs could fail due to downstream tasks running code from a different source than their upstream tasks.
+To protect against DAG run failures that are due to a change in source code, we recommend implementing at least two retries at the DAG level as described in the [DAG Best Practices Airflow Guide](https://www.astronomer.io/guides/dag-best-practices).

 Astronomer sets a grace period of 24 hours for all workers to allow running tasks to continue executing.
 This grace period is not configurable.
 If a task does not complete within 24 hours, its worker will be terminated.
 Airflow will mark the task as a [zombie](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#zombie-undead-tasks) and it will retry according to the task's retry policy.
 This is to ensure that our team can reliably upgrade and maintain Astronomer as a service.